-- (a) Distribution of Enumerated Culpable Mental States.
-Any culpable mental state specified in an offense applies to all subsequent results and circumstances until another culpable mental state is specified, with the exception of any result or circumstance for which the person is strictly liable under § 22A-207(b). - (b) Identification of Elements Subject to Strict Liability.
-A person is strictly liable for any result or circumstance in an offense: - (1) That is modified by the phrase "in fact," or - (2) To which legislative intent explicitly indicates strict liability applies. - (c) Determination of When Recklessness Is Implied.
-A culpable mental state of "recklessly" applies to any result or circumstance not otherwise subject to a culpable mental state under § 22A-207(a), or subject to strict liability under § 22A-207(b).
+(a) Distribution of Specified Culpable Mental States.
+Any culpable mental state specified in an offense applies to all subsequent result elements and circumstance elements until another culpable mental state is specified, with the exception of any result element or circumstance element for which the person is strictly liable under RCC § 22E-207(b).

+- (b) Identification of Elements Subject to Strict Liability.
+A person is strictly liable for any result element or circumstance element in an offense: - (1) That is modified by the phrase "in fact"; or - (2) When another statutory provision explicitly indicates strict liability applies to that result element or circumstance element. - (c) Determination of When Recklessness Is Implied.
+A culpable mental state of "recklessly" applies to any result element or circumstance element not otherwise subject to a culpable mental state under RCC § 22E-207(a), or subject to strict liability under RCC § 22E-207(b). (d) Definitions. - (1) "Culpable mental state" has the meaning specified in RCC § 22E- 205(b). - (2) "Result elements" has the meaning specified in RCC § 22E- 201(c)(2). - (3) "Circumstance elements" has the meaning specified in RCC § 22E- 201(c)(3). - (4) "Strictly liable" has the meaning specified in RCC § 22E-205(c). - (5) "Recklessly" has the meaning given in RCC § 22E-206(d).

-RCC § 22A-208.
-PRINCIPLES OF LIABILITY GOVERNING ACCIDENT, MISTAKE, AND IGNORANCE.
+RCC § 22E-208.
+PRINCIPLES OF LIABILITY GOVERNING ACCIDENT, MISTAKE, AND IGNORANCE.12

 - (a) Effect of Accident, Mistake, and Ignorance on Liability.
-A person is not liable for an offense when that person's accident, mistake, or ignorance as to a matter of fact or law negates the existence of a culpable mental state applicable to a result or circumstance in that offense. - (b) Correspondence Between Mistake and Culpable Mental State Requirements.
-For purposes of determining when a particular mistake as to a matter of fact or law negates the existence of a culpable mental state applicable to a circumstance:

-- (1) Purpose.
-Any reasonable or unreasonable mistake as to a circumstance negates the existence of the purpose applicable to that element. - (2) Knowledge.
-Any reasonable or unreasonable mistake as to a circumstance negates the existence of the knowledge applicable to that element. - (3) Recklessness.
-Any reasonable mistake as to a circumstance negates the recklessness applicable to that element.
-An unreasonable mistake as to a circumstance only negates the existence of the recklessness applicable to that element if the person did not recklessly make that mistake. - (4) Negligence.
-Any reasonable mistake as to a circumstance negates the existence of the negligence applicable to that element.
-An unreasonable mistake as to a circumstance only negates the existence of the negligence applicable to that element if the person did not recklessly or negligently make that mistake. - (c) Imputation of Knowledge for Deliberate Ignorance.
-When a culpable mental state of knowledge applies to a circumstance in an offense, the required culpable mental state is established if: - (1) The person was reckless as to whether the circumstance existed; and - (2) The person avoided confirming or failed to investigate whether the circumstance existed with the purpose of avoiding criminal liability.
+A person is not liable for an offense when that person's accident, mistake, or ignorance as to a matter of fact or law negates the existence of a culpable mental state applicable to a result element or circumstance element required by that offense. - (b) Correspondence Between Mistake and Culpable Mental State Requirements.
+For purposes of determining when a particular mistake as to a matter of fact or law negates the existence of a culpable mental state applicable to a circumstance element: - (1) Purpose.
+Any mistake as to a circumstance element negates the existence of the purpose applicable to that element. - (2) Knowledge or Intent.
+Any mistake as to a circumstance element negates the existence of the knowledge or intent applicable to that element. - (3) Recklessness.
+A reasonable mistake as to a circumstance element negates the recklessness applicable to that element.
+An unreasonable mistake as to a circumstance element negates the existence of the recklessness applicable to that element if the person did not recklessly make that mistake. - (4) Negligence.
+A reasonable mistake as to a circumstance element negates the existence of the negligence applicable to that element.
+An unreasonable mistake as to a circumstance element negates the existence of the negligence applicable to that element if the person did not negligently make that mistake. - (c) Mistake or Ignorance as to Criminality.
+A person may be held liable for an offense although he or she is mistaken or ignorant as to the illegality of his or her conduct unless: - (1)(A) The offense or some other provision in the Code expressly requires proof of a culpable mental state as to: - (i) Whether conduct constitutes that offense; or - (ii) The existence, meaning, or application of the law defining an offense; and - (B) The person's mistake or ignorance negates that culpable mental state; or